section-engineering-education/engineering-education/content/articles/node-curl/index.md

 ### Conclusion

-IN summary, we have seen what is cURL, how to install and use it in Node.js.
+In summary, we have seen what is cURL, how to install and use it in Node.js.
 It is a very helpful and lightweight tool.

 Have a great read.